joshuabloemer/dcim-ingester/README.md

 - 2.0 (Feb 15, 2021)
 	- Major rework of the code including an upgrade to .NET 5.
 	- A few small UI changes.
+- 2.1 (Apr 28, 2021)
+	- Significant change to the way volumes are detected.
+	- Settings now opens at startup if the ingest destination is not set.
+	- Drive labels are now included next to drive letters.
+	- Fixed a bug where the ingest percentage would not display until the first file had been ingested.
+	- Updated the SD card directory name regex to better comply with the DCF specification.
+	- Various other assorted improvements.
+	- Added some more code documentation.